secreek/todo/README.md

   Check a task as undone        todo 1 undne
   Print all tasks               todo --all
   Print undone tasks            todo
-  Remove a task                 todo 1 remove
+  Search a task by content      todo search 'some str' Remove a task                 todo 1 remove
   Rename the todo               todo name <a-new-name>
   Get the name of todo          todo name